mFahadNoor/terminal-based-cash-and-carry-management/README.md

 ---

 ### OOP Concepts:
-Your assignment will be evaluated based on how well you apply Object-Oriented Programming (OOP) concepts such as **Inheritance**, **Polymorphism**, **Composition**, **Aggregation**, and **Encapsulation**.
-It will also be assessed based on your overall understanding of the assignment and how well you implement the required functionalities.
+Object-Oriented Programming (OOP) concepts such as **Inheritance**, **Polymorphism**, **Composition**, **Aggregation**, and **Encapsulation** were used

 ---

 ### Menu-Driven System:
-The system will be menu-driven.
-Upon running the program, there will be two options at the start:
+The system is menu-driven.
+Upon running the program, there are two options at the start:

 - **Press 1** to continue as Manager
 - **Press 2** to continue as Store Salesman
 - **Press 3** to exit

-After selecting either option 1 or 2, a further menu will appear to perform the different functionalities for Manager or Salesman, as outlined above.
+After selecting either option 1 or 2, a further menu appears to perform the different functionalities for Manager or Salesman, as outlined above.